introduction

 After Christmas there are large mountains of wrapping paper left over that end up straight in the bin.
 There are a variety of environmentally friendly alternatives to make your gifts look beautiful even without wrapping paper.
 This is how you get ever closer to your desire to celebrate a sustainable Christmas:

-• For example, you can use calendar sheets, newspapers and magazines to wrap your gifts in a unique way
+- You can, for example, use calendar sheets, newspapers and magazines to wrap your gifts in a unique way

-• You can also easily use fabrics such as a scarf or tea towels to wrap the gift
+- You can also do it entirely simply use fabrics such as a scarf or tea towels to wrap the gift

 2. Sustainable coffee

-You have a capsule machine at home, but the waste of aluminum capsules makes you feel guilty?
+You have a capsule machine at home, but the waste from the aluminum capsules makes you feel guilty?
 Especially on the cold days in winter, people drink more coffee and tea, which ultimately leads to increased waste production.
 Did you know that the natural decomposition of an aluminum capsule takes more than 200 years, can have health effects on the human body and that the production of these capsules alone leaves an enormous ecological footprint?
-Far too bad to associate a luxury food like coffee with it.
+It's far too bad to use it for a luxury food like coffee to connect.

 Our solution: The coffee capsules from My Coffee Cup!
 It consists of bio-based raw materials and is filled with organic coffee.
 In addition, the natural decomposition of the capsule is around 26 weeks.

-Appropriate for winter, our Winter Special enchants your day with cozy warmth.
+Appropriate for the winter, our Winter Special will enchant your day with cozy warmth.

 3. Homemade gifts for Grandma & Grandpa